Green That Life

 There is a dizzying array of reusable bags to suit any shopping trip.
 I pop two or three small foldable bags in my purse for quick trips and leave the larger cloth bags for the grocery store run.

-See my post on How to Reduce Waste On the Go for a list of styles and products.
+See Green That Life’s post on How to Reduce Waste On the Go for a list of styles and products.

 A Set of Produce Bags